Best Food in Andalusia you have to try

 Spain is famous for its fish and seafood, but Bluefin Tuna (Atún Rojo) is one of the best fish to try.
-In Cádiz province, the fish are caught in the traditional Almadraba nets and there is a festival to celebrate the tuna.
+While sightseeing Cadiz province try fresh bluefin tuna.
+This tuna is caught in the traditional Almadraba nets and there is a festival to celebrate the tuna.
 The tuna are enormous and each individual fish drives a high price!

-Although certain types of Bluefin Tuna can be found year round, the best time to try it is in May and June in Cádiz province, when it is in season.
-Some of our favourite dishes are ventresca and tartar.
+Although Bluefin Tuna can be found year round, the best time to try it is in May and June in Cadiz province, when it is in season.
+Some of our favourite dishes are seared ventresca (toro) and tartar de descargamento.

-Ventresca is a piece of the tuna that is near the head, belly.
+Ventresca is a piece of the bluefin tuna that is near the head, belly (toro in Japan).
 It is very juicy, soft and flavourful.
 If cooked correctly, it is like a tuna steak that melts in your mouth!
 La Juderia, in Vejer de la Frontera serves one of our favourite ventresca dishes (pictured).

-Another great Bluefin Tuna dish to try in season is Tartar, made from raw fish.
-There’s no better way to taste the freshness and flavour of the fish than when it is raw.
+Another great Bluefin Tuna dish to try in season is Tartar, made from raw tuna.
+There’s no better way to taste the freshness and flavour of the tuna than when it is raw.

-Often, it is topped with jamón ibérico (Iberian ham) or boiled egg in a bowl.
+Often, it is topped with jamon iberico (Iberian ham) and boiled egg in a bowl.
 Or sometimes, it is served on top of toast.

 3. Tortillita de camarones and Fried Fish

-Tortillita de camarones is a typical Andalusian tapa.
-It is essentially a fried savoury pancake made from tiny prawns.
-It is found throughout Andalusia but is especially popular in Cádiz province, where the smallest type of prawns can be found.
+Tortillita de camarones is a typical Andalusian tapa, it is essentially a fried savoury pancake made from tiny prawns.
+Fried fish can be found throughout Andalusia but is especially popular in Cádiz province, specially the “tortillita de camarones” where the smallest type of prawns can be found.
 These prawns are so small they are cooked whole in the tortillita.
-When you ask for a Pescaíto frito (Fried fish), you will get fish like Cazón (School Shark), calamares (squid), boquerones (anchovies), choco/puntillitas (small cuttlefish).
+When you ask for a Pescaíto frito (Fried fish), you will get fish like Cazon (School Shark), calamares (squid), boquerones (anchovies), choco/puntillitas (small cuttlefish).
 This dish is a great tapa to enjoy with a beer or a Fino/Manzanilla sherry.

-Another dish that originated in Córdoba this is bull tail.
+Another dish that originated in Cordoba, this is bull tail.
 It is typically served as a stew and is a heartier dish.
-The meat is cooked slowly to get that melt-in-your-mouth feeling.
+The bull meat is cooked slowly to get that melt-in-your-mouth feeling.
 It is very tender and gelatinous and pulls away from the bone easily.

-In the photo you can see “Carne de toro” which is also cooked slowly and it takes almost a day to cook.
-If you are lucky and you are in Vejer de la Frontera, Cádiz you can try an amazing carne de toro de lidia (the breed used for bull fights) in the local bar “el conejito”.
+In the photo you can see slow cooked “Carne de toro”, it takes almost a day to cook.
+If you are lucky and you are in Vejer de la Frontera, Cádiz you can try an amazing carne de toro de lidia (the bull breed used for bull fights) in the local bar “el conejito”.
 It is not always available.

 Gazpacho is another cold tomato soup, although better known than Salmorejo internationally.
-Although it sounds similar to Salmorejo the taste is quite difference.
-It is much similar, more like a soup.
-Unlike Salmorejo, it is also made with vinegar, which gives it a more acidic, punchy flavour.
+Although it sounds similar to Salmorejo the taste and tecture is quite different, more like a soup.
+Unlike Salmorejo, it is also made with vinegar and cucumber, which gives it a more acidic, refreshing and punchy flavour.
 It is perfect in the heat of summer.

 6. Boquerones en vinagre